Bristol and North Somerset Railway: Poor financial results

 On 20 July 1874 the Somerset and Dorset Railway opened its Bath extension, passing through Radstock.
-Running through Midsomer Norton and Radstock from the south-west it crossed over the B&NSR between the two places, paralleling the B&NSR through Radstock itself.
+Running through Midsomer Norton and Radstock from the south-west it crossed over the Bristol and North Somerset Railway (B&NSR) between the two places, paralleling the B&NSR through Radstock itself.
 There were thus two adjacent level crossings in the centre of the town.
-The Bath extension exhausted the S&DR Company financially, and it leased its line to the Midland Railway and the London and South Western Railway jointly on 13 July 1876, and became known as the Somerset and Dorset Joint Railway.
+The Bath extension exhausted the Somerset and Dorset Railway Company financially, and it leased its line to the Midland Railway and the London and South Western Railway jointly on 13 July 1876, and became known as the Somerset and Dorset Joint Railway.

 The opening of the line gave easy rail access to cheap Midlands coal which was now brought into the area.
 The Somerset coalfield had the limitation that the seams were narrow and had exceptionally high costs, which were now massively undercut.
 Miners' wages were reduced leading to industrial action, and local coal production declined.
 In addition deficient siding accommodation led to congestion in actually getting offered traffic away.

-The Company had assumed that the GWR would route through goods traffic over its line, and the GWR did not rush to do this, preferring their own double track line via Bradford on Avon.
-The Company sustained a loss of £5,600 in 1876.
+The company had assumed that the Great Western Railway (GWR) would route through goods traffic over its line, and the GWR did not rush to do this, preferring their own double track line via Bradford on Avon.
+The company sustained a loss of £5,600 in 1876.

 The situation revived somewhat, and the former WS&WR section carried heavy volumes of coal, and was partly doubled in 1880.
-Easier coal seams were exploited and deep pits at Pensford and Dunkerton were sunk in the period 1901 - 1920, resulting in a 25% increase in the area's production.
+Easier coal seams were exploited and deep pits at Pensford and Dunkerton were sunk in the period 1901 – 1920, resulting in a 25% increase in the area's production.

-For the entire life of the reconstructed B&NSR Company, money had been short and the line had been worked by the GWR.
+For the entire life of the reconstructed Bristol and North Somerset Railway Company, money had been short and the line had been worked by the GWR.
 From time to time negotiations had been opened with a view to selling the line to the larger company, and these were repeatedly fruitless.
 The B&NSR had huge debts and was making a loss every year, and it is unlikely that the GWR would pay dearly to acquire it.
-The shareholders may have expected a sale price that would get them their money back; an unrealistic expectation that led them to reject an offer when the GWR made it in 1880, even though the Directors recommended acceptance.
+The shareholders may have expected a sale price that would get them their money back; an unrealistic expectation that led them to reject an offer when the GWR made it in 1880, even though the directors recommended acceptance.
 Resentment against the GWR for supposedly excessive charges for working the line were also a factor.

-The Earl of Warwick had long been owed £113,000 and in January 1882 judgement in his favour was given in the court.
+The Earl of Warwick had long been owed £113,000 and in January 1882 judgment in his favour was given in the court.
 The B&NSR had no money to pay, and were put in receivership.